Paramedic Certificate Program

 - Current AHA Healthcare Provider BLS card

-- Successful completion of TABE test (Tests of Adult Basic Education) assessing reading comprehension on the post-secondary level, English language skills, and compliance with the mathematical skills on the high school grade level.
+- Successful completion on assessment of reading comprehension, English language skills, and compliance with the mathematical skills all on the post-secondary level.

-- Measures to be exempt from TABE test include:
+- Measures to be exempt from assessment exam include:

 - College Graduate: Graduated from a 2-year of 4-year accredited college, OR

 - Reading 090 and Eng 090, have tested out of or completed these courses with at least C average or completed ENG 111 with at least C average.

 - DMA 010-080; have tested out of or completed the course with at least C average, OR

 - Placement tests can be waived if a student scores above the following:

 - SAT - 500 (Writing), 500 (Reading), 500 (Math)

 - ACT - 18 (English), 22 (Reading), 22 (Math)

 - A High School GPA of 2.8 or higher